Al Williamson (baseball)

-Silas Albert Williamson (February 20, 1900 – November 29, 1978) was a Major League Baseball pitcher who played for one season.
+Silas Albert Williamson (February 20, 1900 – November 29, 1978) was an American Major League Baseball pitcher who played for one season.
+He played minor league baseball in Arkansas from 1924.
 He pitched for the Chicago White Sox in one game, playing on April 27 during the 1928 Chicago White Sox season.
+He was released back to the minor leagues, to the Shreveport team in the Texas League, at the end of the 1928 season.
+He played in Bloomington, Indiana, in 1931, and in Minneapolis in 1932.
+In 1933 he was cut from the Minneapolis AA baseball team.